BlogEmergency Care Planning

 If you need to find care for a parent quickly, we can help.

-• Medication issues — Cognitive decline that causes wandering often also affects medication management.
+• Medication issues — Cognitive decline that causes wandering often also affects medication management, a common issue when a parent refuses assisted living.

-• Rapid escalation — These behaviors tend to worsen, not stabilize, without intervention.
+• Rapid escalation — These behaviors tend to worsen, not stabilize, without intervention, which is why recognizing the early signs of dementia is so important.

 What This Typically Signals

-• Medical issues — A urinary tract infection, dehydration, or medication side effect can cause sudden confusion that mimics dementia.
+• Medical issues — A urinary tract infection (UTI), dehydration, or medication side effect can cause sudden confusion that mimics dementia.
+This is a critical distinction to make.

-• Sleep disruption — Sundowning (increased confusion in the evening) often triggers nighttime wandering.
+• Sleep disruption — Sundowning (increased confusion in the evening) often triggers nighttime wandering and is a hallmark of certain dementias.

-• Disorientation — Your parent may genuinely not know where they are or what time it is.
+• Disorientation — Your parent may genuinely not know where they are or what time it is, leading to unsafe actions.

-Before assuming a permanent care change is needed, rule out reversible medical causes.
-But do not delay safety measures while you investigate.
+Before assuming a permanent care change is needed, it is essential to rule out reversible medical causes.
+However, you must not delay safety measures while you investigate.
+This is a common challenge when considering assisted living vs in-home care.

 We help Los Angeles families find available care options within 24–48 hours.